 Before climbing a ladder, one should ensure the ladder is in good condition.
 Check to make sure the ladder is free of corrosion, rust, cracks and other defects which may cause the ladder to fail.
 Never use a painted ladder because the paint can hide visible damages.

-When in doubt of the condition, do not use the ladder.
+When in doubt of the condition of the ladder, do not use!